 This makes Golden Berries an ideal nutritional supplement for preventing certain chronic diseases, including various types of cancers.

 Antioxidants, like these carotenoids and polyphenolic compounds found in golden berries, neutralize free radicals.
-These are the damaging by-products of cellular metabolism that causes healthy cells to transform into problems like cancer.
+These are the damaging by-products of cellular metabolism that cause healthy cells to transform into problems like cancer.

 Additional research has proven that polyphenols stop the spread of various types of cancer.
 This makes golden berries a very important food source in many parts of the world.